10 DEI Activities for the Workplace (With Debrief)

 - If any of the ideas are selected, the person who came up with the idea gets a $250 bonus.

-Debrief: Explain that good ideas come from everywhere – from the janitor to the CEO.
-Great ideas can help change the world.
-Let them know their ideas are being reviewed by HR and one or more may be put into place.
+Explain that good ideas come from everywhere – from the janitor to the CEO and discuss how they drive positive change.
+Let the participants know their ideas are being reviewed, and one or more may be put into place.

 Final Words